-Computerized timekeepers normally tally down.
+Computerized chess clocks normally tally down.
 Time has terminated when it arrives at 0:00.
-Computerized timekeepers have different setting strategies and modes so we’ll manage the more standard setting system for the customary simple clock all things being equal.
+Computerized chess clocks have different setting strategies and modes so we’ll manage the more standard setting system for the customary simple clock all things being equal.

-Simple timekeepers have a dial and hands, tallying up.
-The sign for a player’s lapsed time is a little warning.
+Simple clocks have a dial and hands, tallying up.
+The sign for a player’s elapsed time is a little warning.
 As the moment hand arrives at 12 o’clock the warning will rise.
 At the point when it arrives at 12, the “banner falls”.
-In an opposition, the player whose “banner has fallen” loses the game (for certain exemptions!)
+In opposition, the player whose “banner has fallen” loses the game (though there are some certain exemptions!)

-The time is set with two handles on the rear of the clock, one for each show.
-Turn this handle as you watch the clock face.
+The time is set with two handles on the rear of the clock, one for each show..

 Chess Clocks In A Tournament

 Every chess competition requires chess clocks, they are one of the very few things that are required for the game to proceed.
 The chess clocks come in many different size and variations but all do the same job (that is count down time for both the players)